egulias/EmailValidator/README.md

 1. [RFCValidation](/src/Validation/RFCValidation.php): Standard RFC-like email validation.
 2. [NoRFCWarningsValidation](/src/Validation/NoRFCWarningsValidation.php): RFC-like validation that will fail when warnings* are found.
 3. [DNSCheckValidation](/src/Validation/DNSCheckValidation.php): Will check if there are DNS records that signal that the server accepts emails.
 This does not entails that the email exists.
-4. [SpoofCheckValidation](/src/Validation/SpoofCheckValidation.php): Will check for multi-utf-8 chars that can signal an erroneous email name.
 5. [MultipleValidationWithAnd](/src/Validation/MultipleValidationWithAnd.php): It is a validation that operates over other validations performing a logical and (&&) over the result of each validation.
 6. [Your own validation](#how-to-extend): You can extend the library behaviour by implementing your own validations.